 We would recommend that what ever your age you download our “Review your poo” flyer.
 Preferably get your whole family to keep a log for a month and “know their normal”.
 Everyone is unique each persons gut is unique so talk about this with your whanau.

-However please see your Doctor at any time if you have symptoms as outlined in Bowel risks and causes page.
+Also please see your Doctor at any time if you have symptoms as outlined in Bowel risks and causes page.
 As your Doctor may refer you for a colonoscopy if they believe it is necessary.
 There is a home test that you can do which is Australian and can be ordered on line at http://www.colovantage.com.au/Store/ProdID/1/ColoVantage_Home.
 Or they can be purchased through Unichem or Life pharmacy stores throughout New Zealand.
 There is also a toll free number for New Zealanders who wish to enquire about this product before purchasing on line 0800 849 104.

 A healthy Bowel

-There are things that you can do to ease or avoid bowel problems such as;
+Meanwhile there are things that you can do to ease or avoid bowel problems such as;

 - Drink enough fluids